cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

 cy
   .get('button')
-  .login('user') // can also be chained but will not receive the previous subject
+  .login('user') // can be chained but will not receive the previous subject
 ```

 {% note info 'Command Log' %}